 It is recognized that programs may place different emphasis on research, leadership, public health, etc. It is expected that the program aims will reflect the nuanced programspecific goals for it and its graduates; for example, it is expected that a program aiming to prepare physician-scientists will have a different curriculum from one focusing on community health.

 4.1.
 Length of Program

-The educational program in medical biochemical genetics must be 12 months in length.
+The educational program must be 24 months in length.
 (Core)

 4.2.
 Educational Components The curriculum must contain the following educational components: